xamidovasadbekdev-arch/BankCustomerChurn/README.md

 ### 5. Feature Engineering
 First work i did was dropping unnecessary columns that were rowid, customerid, surname and complain.
 I dropped them as they have no effect on model's performance.
 Next, I encoded categorical columns into numerical ones.
 I changed gender into 1, 0 using binary encoding.
 Then encoded geography into 010, 100, 000 using one hot encoding with pd.get_dummies(drop_first=True).
 Lastly, I used ordinal encoding to encode card types into "SILVER": 0,"GOLD": 1,"PLATINUM": 2,"DIAMOND": 3 using mapping.

+### 6. Modelling
+I trained a model using different algorithms: RandomForest, LogisticRegression, KNN, Xgboost.
+The best one was xgboost algorithms in accuracy and it was about 87 %